 5. Cardiovascular Adaptations

-As Carl Foster, PhD, Professor Emeritus at the University of Wisconsin-La Crosse (Foster et al., 2015, PMID 25440254), has noted through his research on exercise intensity distribution, high-intensity efforts drive cardiovascular and metabolic adaptations that continuous moderate exercise at matched duration cannot replicate.
+As Carl Foster, PhD, Professor Emeritus at the University of Wisconsin-La Crosse (Foster et al., 2015, PMID 26664271), has shown, high-intensity intervals drive aerobic and anaerobic capacity adaptations that continuous moderate exercise at matched duration cannot replicate, and untrained participants also rated HIIT sessions as more enjoyable than steady-state work.
 Over weeks of consistent HIIT training, the cardiovascular system becomes more efficient at delivering oxygen, and muscles become better at oxidizing fat as a fuel source.

 6. Time Efficiency as a Behavioral Advantage